bologna-terror/Manifesto/README.md

-# Manifesto
+# The Bologna Manifesto
-The Bologna Manifesto
+Bologna